phidatahq/phidata/README.md

 ![image](https://github.com/phidatahq/phidata/assets/22579644/ae24e385-07f8-46f7-9430-4b9d47590958)

-Phidata provides an Assistant interface that enables LLMs to intelligently choosing their course of action using function calling.
+Phidata provides an Assistant interface that enables LLMs to intelligently choose their course of action.
 Assistants come with built-in **memory**, **knowledge**, **storage** and **tools**, making it easy to build AI applications.

 Use phidata to build: